scala-network/TelegramWallet/doc/commands.md

 * /remove - Deletes your account
 * /tip - Tip coin to another user
 * /set - Config setup for a certain coin
 * /withdraw - Withdraw coins in wallet.
-Use all as amount to withdraw all from account (usages : /withdraw coin coin_address amount)
+Use all as amount to withdraw all from account (usages : /withdraw coin coin_address amount memo_or_note_here)
 * /version - Returns app's version
 * /price - Display current market price.
 With additional argument as ticker will send price changes for that ticker